-The Lamport hash (Password authentication with insecure communication, Comm. of the ACM, Vol 24, 11, Nov.
-1981, pp. 770-772) uses a strong hash function to generate the list of passwords.
+The Lamport hash [Lamport 1981] uses a strong hash function to generate the list of passwords.
 Starting from a client secret p, the passwords are, where \mathcal{H} is a suitably strong hash function.
 The passwords are used in order of descending i.
 Presented with an i, the client can quickly reconstruct p_i .
 The server, having in its database a p_j with j > i can quickly hash forward to verify the password.